AndrewBrownGH/itransition-task/README.md

 ### Start the process ###

 If you want to run the import process, you should use the command: `php app/console import:csv *path to your csv file*`.
-For example, `php app/console import: csv /home/andrey/Загрузки/stock.csv`
+For example, `php app/console import:csv /home/andrey/Загрузки/stock.csv`

+### Delimiter ###
+You can add any valid delimiter (it's optional).
+If you don't add a delimiter, the delimiter will be auto-detect: `php app/console import:csv *path to your csv file* *delimiter*`.
+For example, `php app/console import:csv /home/andrey/Загрузки/stock.csv '\t''`

 ### Test mode ###
-If you want to run the import process in test mode, you should use the command: `php app/console import:csv *path to your csv file* --test`.
+Test mode shows you stats without import products: `php app/console import:csv *path to your csv file* --test`.
 For example, `php app/console import:csv /home/andrey/Загрузки/stock.csv --test`

 ### Run test for the ImportCSVService class ###
 `./vendor/bin/simple-phpunit -c app src/AppBundle/Tests/Service/ImportCSVServiceTest.php`